-Palau complies with the United States’ Individual with Disability Education Act (IDEA).
-Although inclusive education is not explicitly defined in laws and policies, both the 1989 Programme and Services for Handicapped Children Act, (Public Law 3-9), as amended in 1996, and the Special Education Policy mention education for all children.
+Palau complies with the United States’ Individuals with Disability Education Act (IDEA).
+Although inclusive education is not explicitly defined in laws and policies, both the 1989 Programme and Services for Handicapped Children Act (Public Law 3-9), as amended in 1996, and the Special Education Policy mention education for all children.

-The 2019 Report of Palau submitted to the Committee on the Rights of Persons with Disabilities its initial report under the Convention on the Rights of Persons with Disabilities specifies that “all schools have to be inclusive which is to place students with disabilities in general education classroom with their non-disabled peers”.
+The 2019 initial report of Palau submitted to the Committee on the Rights of Persons with Disabilities under the United Nations Convention on the Rights of Persons with Disabilities (CRPD) specifies that ‘all schools have to be inclusive which is to place students with disabilities in general education classroom with their non-disabled peers.’

 Special education needs

-The 1989 Programme and Services for Handicapped Children Act, as amended in 1996, recognizes children having mental retardation, hearing impairments, speech or language impairments, visual impairments, serious emotional disturbance, orthopedic impairments, autism, traumatic brain injury, other health impairments, specific learning disabilities, deaf-blindness, multiple disabilities, or developmental delay in need of special educational services.
+The 1989 Programme and Services for Handicapped Children Act, as amended in 1996, recognizes children with mental retardation, hearing impairments, speech or language impairments, visual impairments, serious emotional disturbance, orthopedic impairments, autism, traumatic brain injury, other health impairments, specific learning disabilities, deaf-blindness, multiple disabilities or developmental delay as in need of special education services.

-According to the Special Education Policy Section VII, and in line with the Special Education Procedural Manual, children place in special education programmes benefit from supportive services, which shall be “age-appropriate, occur close to home – within the school the child would attend if not disabled, unless the Individualized Education Plan requires some other arrangement – and involve maximum integration with non-disabled peers.”
-Integration occurs through academic, social, extra-curricular and community activities within the school programme.
+According to the Special Education Policy Section VII, and in line with the Special Education Procedural Manual, children placed in special education programmes benefit from supportive services which shall be ‘age-appropriate, occur close to home – within the school the child would attend if not disabled, unless the Individualized Education Plan requires some other arrangement – and involve maximum integration with non-disabled peers.’
+Integration occurs through academic, social, extracurricular and community activities within the school programme.

-The Special Education Programme ensures that “to the maximum extent appropriate” learners with disabilities receive educated with their peers.
-Special classes, separate schooling, or the exclusion of children with disabilities from regular educational settings occurs “only if the nature or severity of the child’s disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.”
+The special education programme ensures that ‘to the maximum extent appropriate’ learners with disabilities receive education with their peers.
+Special classes, separate schooling or the exclusion of children with disabilities from regular education settings occur ‘only if the nature or severity of the child’s disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.’

-As member of the Pacific Islands Forum, Palau endorsed the Biwako Millennium Framework for Action Towards an Inclusive, Barrier-free and Rights-based Society for Persons with Disabilities in Asia and the Pacific.
-The Pacific Regional Strategy on Disability (PRSD) 2010-2015 has paved the way to strengthen the cooperation across Pacific Island governments on disability issues and to bolster the implementation of the UN Convention on the Rights of persons with Disabilities (CRPD), ratified by the country in 2013.
+As a member of the Pacific Islands Forum, Palau endorsed the Biwako Millennium Framework for Action Towards an Inclusive, Barrier-free and Rights-based Society for Persons with Disabilities in Asia and the Pacific.
+The 2010–15 Pacific Regional Strategy on Disability paved the way to strengthen cooperation across Pacific Island governments on disability issues and to bolster the implementation of the CRPD, ratified by the country in 2013.

 The Disabled Person’s Anti-Discrimination Act prohibits any forms of discrimination, with a specific focus on employment.
-The 1989 Programmes and Services Handicapped Children Act, as amended in 1996 by the Republic of Palau Public Law 3-9, mandates the national government to ensure free, appropriate public education (FAPE) to all children, including children with physical or mental impairments through adequate accommodations and the development of Individualized Education Plans (IEP) until 21 years of age.
-The annual IEP is developed an approved by an IEP team, including parents, special and regular teachers, School Principal and other service providers.
+The 1989 Programmes and Services Handicapped Children Act, as amended in 1996 by the Republic of Palau Public Law 3-9, mandates the national government to ensure free, appropriate public education (FAPE) to all children, including children with physical or mental impairments, through adequate accommodations and the development of individualized education plans (IEPs) until 21 years of age.
+The annual IEP is developed and approved by an IEP team that includes parents, special and regular teachers, the school principal and other service providers.

-Due to its association with the USA, the Republic of Palau guarantees the right to free and appropriate education for children with disabilities aged 3-21, according to the Individuals with Disabilities Education Act (IDEA), as amended in 2004 and cited as Individuals with Disabilities Education Improvement Act.
-To comply with the IDEA supplemental regulations, the Ministry of Education of the Republic of Palau approved Special Education Policies in 2008 to outline the procedures and assurances as established by the U.S. Office of Special Education Programmes (OSEP).
-The Special Education Policy reiterates the right to education for all through a free, appropriate, public education (FAPE), including children with disabilities who have been suspended or excluded from school based on an Individualized Education Plan (IEP).
+Due to its association with the United States, the Republic of Palau guarantees the right to free and appropriate education for children with disabilities aged 3 to 21, according to the IDEA, as amended in 2004 and cited as the Individuals with Disabilities Education Improvement Act.
+To comply with the IDEA supplemental regulations, the Ministry of Education of the Republic of Palau approved special education policies in 2008 to outline the procedures and assurances as established by the United States Office of Special Education Programmes.
+The Special Education Policy reiterates the right to FAPE for all, including children with disabilities who have been suspended or excluded from school based on an IEP.

-On the First National Convention on Disability in 2001, the need to provide assistance to citizens with disabilities emerged.
+At the First National Convention on Disability in 2001, the need to provide assistance to citizens with disabilities emerged.
 In 2002, the Palau Severely Disabled Funds Programme was established under the management of the Ministry of Community and Cultural Affairs.
-In the Education Master Plan 2006-2016, Palau further committed to continuing promoting special education programme in order to increase the participation of students with disabilities in the education system.
+In the 2006–16 Education Master Plan, Palau further committed to continuing to promote a special education programme in order to increase the participation of students with disabilities in the education system.

-To accomplish the CRPD commitments, Palau has drafted a National Disability Inclusive Policy 2015–2020.
-With the purpose of making the Palauan society more inclusive, the Policy provides guidelines and recommendations for various actors involved in the protection and promotion of the interests and rights of persons with disabilities and their families to enhance the collaboration and the coordination of their services and to strengthen the activities of non-governmental (NGOs) and disabled persons’ organizations (DPOs).
+To accomplish the commitments of the CRPD, Palau drafted its 2015–20 National Disability Inclusive Policy.
+With the purpose of making Palauan society more inclusive, the policy provides guidelines and recommendations for various actors involved in the protection and promotion of the interests and rights of persons with disabilities and their families to enhance the collaboration and the coordination of their services and to strengthen the activities of non-government and disabled persons’ organizations.

-Parents of children with disabilities in Palau have been involved in awareness programmes organized by government and non-government agencies before Palau Parents Empowered (PPE) was officially created in 2010.
-Since then, PPE has consistently collaborated with Special Education Programmes in conducting radio talk shows on the importance of education for children with disabilities.
+Parents of children with disabilities in Palau were involved in awareness programmes organized by government and non-government agencies before Palau Parents Empowered (PPE) was officially created in 2010.
+Since then, PPE has consistently collaborated with special education programmes in conducting radio talk shows on the importance of education for children with disabilities.
 PPE also conducts its own radio talk shows at least once every quarter.

 Concerning languages, as established in the Constitution, Palauan indigenous languages, namely Palauan, Sonsorolese and Tobian, are declared as national languages, while Palauan and English are official languages.
 The Palau National Congress determines the use of each language (Art.
-13, sec.
-1).
+13, Section 1).

 Acknowledging language diversity, Palau committed to supporting literacy programmes to increase English proficiency among indigenous groups.
-It also promoted the use of the local languages and development of Palauan culture in the Palauan language and curriculum, as planned in the Education Master Plan 2006-2016.
+It also promoted the use of the local languages and development of Palauan culture in the Palauan language and curriculum, as planned in the 2006–16 Education Master Plan.

 While the Disabled Person’s Anti-Discrimination Act regulates access to public buildings for persons with disabilities, accessibility is not fully guaranteed due to the lack of rehabilitation centres and assistive devices, including accessible communication formats, such as Braille or sign language interpretation.

-Ensuring accessibility for all schools was included as recommendation in the Education Master Pan 2006-2016.
+Ensuring accessibility for all schools was included as a recommendation in the 2006–16 Education Master Plan.
 As established by the Special Education Policy, assistive technology devices and/or assistive technology services support the learning development of children with disabilities.
-On a case‐by‐case basis, the use of school‐purchased assistive technology devices is made available in a child’s home or in other settings if the child’s IEP Team determines that the child needs access to those devices in order to receive FAPE.
+On a case‐by‐case basis, the use of school‐purchased assistive technology devices is made available in a child’s home or in other settings if the child’s IEP team determines that the child needs access to those devices in order to receive FAPE.